-As part of the ‘Make in India’ policy, the Indian Government gives preference to ‘local suppliers’ of pharmaceutical products and medical devices for public procurement purposes by all government procuring entities.
+As part of the ‘Make in India’ policy, the Indian Government gives preference to ‘local supplier’ of pharmaceutical products and medical devices for public procurement purposes by all government procuring entities.
 The Public Procurement Policy of India stipulates the eligibility criteria to obtain preferential status in case of tenders.

 To qualify as a local supplier of pharmaceutical products, the minimum local content shall be 75% for all products manufactured in India and 10% for all products manufactured outside of India.
 The local content requirements are slated to increase every financial year until they reach 90% and 30% respectively for fiscal year 2023-25.